 Huldah Academic Legacy Awards Criteria

-Israelite Nation Worldwide Ministries – Education & Nation Division
+Israelite Nation Worldwide Ministries – Education Division

 Purpose of the Award